celo-org/celo-monorepo/packages/mobile/README.md

 re-rendered at that 'commit' or DOM change.
 Details on the react native profiler are [here][rn profiler].
 The biggest thing to look for are large number of renders when no state has changed.
-Reducing renders can be done via pure components in react or overloading the should component updat e method [example here][rn optimize example].
+Reducing renders can be done via pure components in react or overloading the should component update method [example here][rn optimize example].

 ### Connecting to networks